boyers/hamlit/README.md

 Production:

-    $ grunt # only needed if you changed any CSS, SCSS, JavaScript, or sprites
+    $ grunt # only needed if you changed any HTML, CSS, SCSS, JavaScript, JSX, or sprites
     $ NODE_ENV=production npm start

 ## Environment variables